Post-Selection Inference for Generalized Linear Models with Many Controls: Generic Setup and Method

-Consider a binary regression model, where the binary outcome of interest $y_i$ relates to a scalar main regressor (e.g. a treatment or a policy variable) $d_i$ and $p$-dimensional controls $x_i$ through a link function $\G$, namely
+Consider a generalized linear regression model, where the outcome of interest $y_i$ relates to a scalar main regressor $d_i$ (e.g. a treatment or a policy variable) and $p$-dimensional controls $x_i$ through a link function $\G$, namely for $i=1,\ldots,n$

-Here $\alpha_0$ is the main target parameter, and $x_i'\beta_0$ is the nuisance regression function, which is assumed to be sparse, namely $\|\beta_0\|_0 \leq s$.
-We require $s$ will be small relative to $n$ in the sense that will be specified below, in condition L, in particular
+Here $\alpha_0$ is the main target parameter, and $x_i'\beta_0$ is the nuisance regression function.
+The vector $\beta_0$ is a high-dimensional parameter which is assumed to be sparse, namely $\|\beta_0\|_0 \leq s$.
+We require $s$ to be small relative to $n$ in the sense that will be specified below, in particular

 is required.
-This conditions allows for estimation of the nuisance function at the rate of $o(n^{-1/4})$.
-This work studies the logistic regression in which the link function is given by
+In many settings this condition allows for the estimation of the nuisance function at the rate of $o(n^{-1/4})$.

 Let $\{(y_i,d_i,x_i) \ : \ i=1,\ldots,n\}$ be a random sample, independent across $i$, obeying the model (\ref{Eq:MainLogisticModel}) with $\|\beta_0\|_0\leq s$.
-We aim to perform statistical inference on the coefficient $\alpha_0$ that is robust to moderate model selection mistakes.
-Our proposed methods rely (implicitly or explicitly) on an instrument $z_{0i}=z_0(d_i,x_i)$ such that: The first relation provides an estimating equation for $\alpha_0$.
-The second relation states that this equation must be insensitive with respect to first order perturbations of the nuisance function $x_i'\beta_0$, which we call ``immunity".
-Such immunization ideas can be traced to Neyman's approach to dealing with nuisance parameters, as we explain in detail in Section 5.
+We aim to perform statistical inference on the coefficient $\alpha_0$ that is robust to moderate model selection mistakes as those are unavoidable if coefficients are near zero.
+Our proposed methods rely (implicitly or explicitly) on an instrument $z_{0i}=z_0(d_i,x_i)$ such that: The first and second relations provide an estimating equation for $\alpha_0$.
+Relation (\ref{Eq:Estimating2}) is key in our analysis and states that the estimating equation (\ref{Eq:Estimating}) is insensitive with respect to first order perturbations of the nuisance function $x_i'\beta_0$.
+We call this orthogonality condition ``immunity."
+Such immunization ideas can be traced to Neyman's approach to dealing with nuisance parameters, as we discuss in Section \ref{Sec:Neyman}.
+(Note also that because of (\ref{Eq:MainLogisticModel}), there is also immunity with respect to perturbations on $z_0$.)

-Our methods have three different steps: \begin{itemize} \item[1.]
+Our methods proceed in three steps: \begin{itemize} \item[1.]
 The first step computes an estimate for the nuisance function $x_i'\beta_0$. \item[2.]
 The second step estimates the instrument $z_{0i}$. \item[3.]
 The third step combines these estimates to estimate the parameter of interest $\alpha_0$. \end{itemize} Estimation of nuisance functions $x_i'\beta_0$ and the instrument $z_{0i}$ has an asymptotically negligible effect, due to the ``immunization properties" of the estimating equations.
 Several different choices for these procedures and for instruments are possible.
 Next we provide detailed recommendations for their choices.

 In general, we construct a valid, optimal instrument based on the following decomposition for the weighted main regressor: where where $G'(t) = \frac{\partial}{\partial t} \G(t)$.
 The optimal instrument is given by